steampower33/PowerEngine/docs/README.md

 - Collide with SDF
   - Applies SDF-based collisions for primitive colliders (sphere / plane / capsule).
-  - Approximated Coulomb friction is applied.
+  - A simple friction approximation (tangential displacement clamp) is applied.

 - Update velocity
   - Updates `v` from the corrected predicted positions.